StevenLomon/CS50-final-project/README.md

 The camera detection will take heavy inspiration from this video: https://www.youtube.com/watch?v=CeTR_-ALdRw The image recognition takes inspiration from the second project in this video: https://www.youtube.com/watch?v=akeSJBEWr3w I will follow NeuralNine's video pretty closely to set up the camera classifier but as for the Image Recognition using Amazon Rekognition, I will mostly use the help of ChatGPT.
 I believe the scope of this project is just enough! :)

-I hope that istherearubberduckinthisimage.com is available to buy!

 Journal:
 An S3 Bucket was created